Visiting Gunns Plains Caves in North West Tasmania

 North West Tasmania is the gateway to some of Tasmania‘s most spectacular nature destinations like Cradle Mountain, Tarkine Drive, and the stunning beaches of the northwest coast.
 Gunns Plains Caves are a bit of a hidden gem despite being one of the earliest cave reserves in Tasmania, being proclaimed a State Reserve in 1918.

-The caves are a sparkling labyrinth of calcite shawls and flowstones with an underground river running through them that is home to Giant Freshwater Lobster and Platypus.
+The caves are a sparkling labyrinth of calcite shawls and flowstones with an underground river running through them that is home to the Giant Freshwater Lobster and the Platypus.

-Like most caves, Gunns Plains Cave was discovered by accident, when in 1906 a local farmer, Bill Woodhouse went chasing a possum that disappeared into a hole in the ground.
-Today, the caves can be visited on an organized tour for about an hour to see the incredible calcite formations that decorate its passageways.
+Like most caves, Gunns Plains Cave was discovered by accident when, in 1906, a local farmer, Bill Woodhouse, went chasing a possum that disappeared into a hole in the ground.
+Today, the caves can be visited on an organised tour for about an hour to see the incredible calcite formations that decorate their passageways.
 And if cave crystals are not tempting enough, there is also a colony of glow worms living in the cave.

 How to get to Gunns Plains Caves